Sunday, May 31, 2026

 -Activated by pressing the L, M or H and T simultaneously

--Both teammates require one bar of super gauge
+-Both teammates require at least one bar of super gauge

--Makes the point and assist characters on screen for a short time
+-Makes the point and assist characters on screen for a brief time varying by the bars of meter

 -The effects rescind immediately when the defender lands their Ultimate on a point or an assist character